 It may be that the industry supports standards development in an area but is unable to reach consensus on the wording of the standards to be developed.
 This impasse does not necessarily mean that policy direction is called for, but that the market participants are not prepared to compromise to achieve consensus.

 As observations are listed for each of the consolidated issues, it can be seen that there is an overlap across policy issues, commercial issues and standards development recommendations.
 These overlaps are to be expected as the observations are multi-faceted, in which there may be standards development recommended for part of an observation at the same time that there are considerations for policy direction or regional commercial practices for other parts of an observation.

+Should policy guidance be provided, NAESB could proceed with standards development that otherwise would have a low expectation of industry consensus.

 POLICY RELATED ISSUES:

-1. Significant differences in both natural gas and electric markets day-of service and day-ahead scheduling procedures create the gaps in the clearing of gas and electricity markets and may require policy recommendations aimed at synchronizing the clearing times and the economic day for both markets.
+1. Significant differences in both natural gas and electric markets day-of service and day-ahead scheduling procedures create the gaps in the clearing of gas and electricity markets and may require policy recommendations aimed at synchronizing the clearing times and the energy delivery day for both markets.

 This recommendation incorporates observations noted for: 1.2, 1.5, 1.6, 1.7, 1.8, and 1.10.